 Didn’t Match: What Should I Do Now?

-Not Matching into a medical residency program is a devastating event for any residency candidate.
-However, after the grief clears and you’ve had time to reflect on your past season, it’s time to move forward and start thinking about what to do between now and when the next application season opens.
+Not Matching into a medical residency program is a difficult experience for any residency candidate.
+However, after you’ve had time to reflect on your past season, it’s essential to move forward and start thinking about what to do between now and when the next application season opens.

 But, it can be hard to know what are the next steps to take.